blackbhc/refactor/README.md

 ##### Pre

-This section is about the pre-processing of the simulation data before some concrete analysis, such as calculate the center of the target particles, calculate the bar major axis (if exist) and align the bar major axis to the $x$-axis.

-- <a id="recenter"></a>`recenter`: whether to recenter the target particles to the center the target particle(s) or not, note the recenter is only for the on-the-fly analysis, and will not change the simulation data.
-The parameter will significantly affect the result of the on-the-fly analysis that is sensitive to the origin of coordinates, such as the bar major axis, the pattern speed, etc. Therefore, it's recommended to always turn on this option, unless you know what you are doing.
+- <a id="recenter"></a>`recenter`: whether to align the origin of coordinates to the center of the target particle(s) or not during calculation.
+Note that this alignment is only for data analysis and doesn't change the simulation data.
+This alignment will significantly affect results which are sensitive to the origin of coordinates, such as the bar major axis.
+Therefore, it's recommended to always turn on this option, unless you know what you are doing.
 - <a id="recenter_anchors"></a>`recenter_anchors`: the particle type id(s) which are used to calculate the center of the system, if `recenter` = `on` then this parameter must be given at least one type, otherwise the program will raise an error.
 For example, the particle type of disk particles is 2, then you can set `recenter_anchors` = `2` to use the disk particles to calculate the center of the system.
+  !!!!
+Remove this!
 - <a id="region_shape"></a>`region_shape`: only meaningful when `recenter` = `on`, the shape of the region to calculate the center of the target particles, which will affect how the `region_size` is interpreted (see below).
   The particles that are located at the boundary of the region will also be included.